Probate Shortcuts in Iowa

 Simplified Probate: Small Estate Administration

 Another probate shortcut that Iowa offers is a simplified probate process for small estates, called small estate administration.
-Unlike the affidavit procedure discussed above, summary administration does not allow your survivors to skip probate.
+Unlike the affidavit procedure discussed above, summary administration doesn't allow your survivors to skip probate.
 However, the probate process is much more streamlined than full probate, saving time, probate fees, and potentially lawyer fees.

 In other words, even relatively large estates might still qualify as a "small estate" for these purposes.